 Three-year Treasury notes

-The US Treasury holds monthly auctions of three-year Treasury notes (or T-notes).
-The yield on three-year T-notes is related to movements in the federal funds rate.
-Therefore, it attracts a lot of attention to stock and bond market participants.
+The US Treasury holds monthly auctions of three-year Treasury notes (or T-Notes).
+The yield on the three-year T-Notes relates to movements in the federal funds rate.
+So it attracts a lot of attention from stock and bond market participants.

-- The auction size was set at $24 billion, $1 billion higher than the previous auction.
+- The auction size was set at $24 billion—unchanged from the December 2014 auction.

-The yield on three-year T-notes went down by four basis points in the secondary market after the auction from 1.1% on March 7 to 1.0% on March 8.
+The yield on three-year T-notes grew marginally by 1 basis point in the secondary market after the auction.
+It ended at 0.96% on July 7 compared to 0.95% on the previous day.

-Due to the drop in market demand, the share of primary dealers rose to 44.7% in March from 43.6% a month ago.
-Primary dealers include companies like JPMorgan Chase (JPM) and Deutsche Bank (DB).
-A rise in the percentage of primary dealers indicates weak fundamental market demand.
+Due to a rise in market demand, the share of primary dealers fell to 38.4% from 39.6% a month ago.
+Primary dealers include companies like JPMorgan Chase & Co.
+(JPM).

 From the next article of this series onwards, we’ll look at the Treasury bills auction.